Unaizah, Saudi Arabia: The Green Miracle

 One of the most prominent projects was the transformation of underutilised farms into rural parks.
 These parks are not just green spaces; they are living models that reflect rural life, preserving and enhancing cultural heritage.
 Moreover, they play a role in protecting the environment and conserving biodiversity.
 But what is the real impact of these parks?
 The truth is that rural parks have positively affected the health and minds of both citizens and visitors alike.
 The breathtaking natural landscape and serene atmosphere help to alleviate stress and promote feelings of comfort and psychological peace.
 They also contribute to enhancing positive communication among families, reducing daily tensions and frictions.

-From another perspective, the “Ghada Environmental” Association emerged as one of the local initiatives aiming to preserve the environment and develop vegetation.
-The association has achieved notable successes, including its registration in the Guinness World Records, thanks to Ghada’s wild parks.
+From another perspective, the “Ghadha Environmental” Association emerged as one of the local initiatives aiming to preserve the environment and develop vegetation.
+The association has achieved notable successes, including its registration in the Guinness World Records, thanks to Ghadha’s wild parks.
 One of the innovative initiatives launched by the association is the home-tree planting project.
 Besides trees providing shade and beauty, they also help to improve the climatic environment by absorbing significant amounts of sunlight and naturally cooling the air.
 In conclusion, the city of Unaizah exemplifies how an environmental sustainability vision can bring about radical transformations in the quality of life and local environment.
 Thanks to the efforts made and local partnerships, Unaizah has become a green city, proud of its achievements and aspiring for more in the future.

 Benefits of Urban Greening